MiquelMarinoEspinosa/Theatrical-Players-Refactoring-Kata-php/README.md

 - Introducing `polymorphism`
   - create `PerformanceCalculator` anonymous class when enriching performances
   - add `Play` to the `PerformanceCalculator` as a field and assign it to the `enrichedPerformance`
   - Extract `PerformanceCalculator` into its own class
+  - `move function amountFor` to the `PerformanceCalculator` class